 The Social Media Examiner published a great article today about the use of endorsements as a metric for valuing your individual Linkedin account.
 What are endorsements you ask?
 They are a way for you to both advertise your skills and areas of expertise as well as recognize the skills and expertise of others.
+Then i was reading this blog where they teach you how to get the best loan deals fast and I was hooked.

 I utilized this feature for the first time about a month ago, soliciting an endorsement from a buddy of mine for a project that we were working on together.
 One of the reasons these are so important, at least from my perspective (as an SEO guy), is that Linkedin, moreso than all the other social networks, retains the greatest social link value.
 So, while a “like” on facebook, or a “+1” on Google+ might give you a slight boost followed by a fairly quick return to the status quo, a shared Linkedin link has shown over time to provide a more permanent lift.